grimme-lab/xtb_docs/source/properties.rst

 .. _properties:

 -------------------------------
- Printout Properties
+ Properties
 -------------------------------

-In this chapter, all necessary information about the printout properties of `xTB` will be given.
+In this chapter, all necessary information about the properties of `xTB` will be given.
 Description of how to acquire different output information will be provided.
+Calculation of FOD will be described.

 .. contents::